-Tip no. 2: Structure gives better results
+Tip no. 2: Structure Gives Better Results

 Having a structured onboarding tells the new hire: You are important to the company.
-A structured onboarding program signals that company have thought everything through and that they are ready to receive a new hire with open arms.
+A structured onboarding program signals that a company has thought everything through and that they are ready to receive a new hire with open arms.

 But structure is not everything.
 As a leader, you can make an enormous difference if you often make sure to contact your new hire to show them that you appreciate them.

-Tools (resources such as computers, phones, software etc)
+- Tools (resources such as computers, phones, software etc)

 This is not an extensive list.
 There are things that are best taught in other ways than through formal training.
 An example could be your company values.

-Tip no. 3: Ignite the engagement with a mentor program
+Tip no. 3: Ignite the Engagement with a Mentor Program

 Even though it can be a bit of a communicative challenge, it is essential that your new hires are introduced to your company values in your onboarding program.
-As humans we are programmed to perform better, when we are able to connect the meaning of what we do and why we do it.
+As humans, we are programmed to perform better when we are able to connect the meaning of what we do and why we do it.
 We want to know what we are fighting for.

-In this situation a mentor program can be a good idea.
-A mentor is able to support your videos, presentation materials, and staff handbook with a more vivid perspective on the company values.
+A mentor (or buddy, whatever you'd like to call them) is also able to support your videos, presentation materials, and staff handbook with a more vivid perspective on the company values.
 The mentor program does not have to be difficult or expensive to create but will boost your new hire to become a happy team member.